 - 2015 Toyota 4Runner 4-door 4WD SUV

 - 2002 Ford F-350 Super Duty 4WD Pickup

 - 2006 Ford F-250 Super Duty 4WD Pickup

 Increased Car Theft in Canada

 "For the second consecutive year, auto theft across Canada has ticked higher," said Garry Robertson, National Director, Investigative Services, IBC.
-"After large declines in auto theft activity over the last decade, the number of stolen vehicles has gone up 6% from last year, to 78,849 across Canada.
-The biggest increases were in Alberta where stolen vehicle numbers are up 32% and Prince Edward Island where they are up 19%."
+"After large declines in auto theft activity over the last decade, the number of stolen vehicles has gone up six per cent from last year, to 78,849 across Canada.
+The biggest increases were in Alberta where stolen vehicle numbers are up 32 per cent and Prince Edward Island where they are up 19 per cent."

 Protect Yourself from Theft